ParaToolsInc/taucmdr/_sources/pre-commit-hooks.txt

 Once pre-commit is installed on your system or in your virtualenv, you can follow the `online instructions`_ for setting up a local repository.
-It is recommended that you remove any local git hooks you may have already installed before installing the TAU Commander hooks, as sometimes hooks can assume the existence of other hooks and do sneaky things like stashing changes and then poping them.
+It is recommended that you remove any local git hooks you may have already installed before installing the TAU Commander hooks, as sometimes hooks can assume the existence of other hooks and do sneaky things like stashing changes and then popping them.
 If you have any such hooks installed, then pre-commit hook(s) may overwrite one of them.
 Hooks get installed into ``.git/hooks`` and it is worth having alook at what is there and removing any existing hooks.